LIHPC-Computational-Geometry/honeycomb/user-guide/src/definitions/sews.md

 - a geometrical update, which corresponds to an update of the affected embedded data, called attributes in our code

-Note that the implementation is not as simple as doing one and then the other for consistency
-reasons: changing the topology affects our ability to retrieve the embedded data, therefore the result is highly sensitive to operation order.

 ### Topology

 The *i-link* operation corresponds to the aforementioned topological update.
 Given two darts